OxR00t/OxR00t.github.io/_posts/Books Review/2023-01-04-Head First Java 5th Edition Review.md

 Overall, Head First Java 5th Edition is an excellent resource for anyone looking to learn or improve their knowledge of Java programming.
 It provides a comprehensive overview of the language while also providing plenty of examples and exercises that can help readers gain a better understanding of how it works.
 Highly recommended!

-At the end of this post i wanna thank [Mr. Muhamed](http://www.linkedin.com/in/lupate) for recommending this great book that's helped me learn java in an organized, funny, and easy way.
+At the end of this post i wanna thank [Mr. Muhammad Soliman](http://www.linkedin.com/in/lupate) for recommending this great book that's helped me learn java in an organized, funny, and easy way.